Why does our supply chain need to get certified?

 Can we change our assigned evaluator?

 Once the evaluation process has begun, the evaluator cannot be changed unless there is a conflict of interest or certain legal restrictions apply.
-Please contact ASCM Certification department at firstname.lastname@example.org to report any issues.
+Please contact the ASCM Customer Relelations department at email@example.com to report any issues.

 If our application is denied, can we appeal the result?